 By balancing remote learning with in-class attendance, tools such as interactive displays boost teaching and learning, collaboration, and personal hygiene.

 While interactive displays and other educational technologies have been around for a while, until the pandemic little thought was given to health-focused features, most notably anti-microbial treatment.
 In the post-COVID landscape, there’s rapidly growing demand for technology such as nanosilver application, which is proven to destroy the majority of viruses, bacteria, and fungi.
 Anti-microbial layers on interactive displays, lab equipment, and even desks provide a big increase in protection against cross infection.

 Interactive displays and smart projectors capable of supporting video conferencing are vital for the new era of learning.
 Short of that, any video conferencing setup that meets the required capacity of learning may suffice.
-Webcams and microphones must be of good quality and clarity so that materials get conveyed in high detail and without disruption.
+Webcams and microphones must be of good quality and clarity so that materials get conveyed in high detail and without disruption (read about how BenQ Interactive Displays help ensure high audio quality here).
 That also means schools must invest in truly high speed internet connectivity.
 Cloud storage accounts or physical storage devices need to be prepared so that class sessions can be saved and recorded for future reference.